isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Resident Monthly Birthday Celebrations (Program Coordinators).md

 	<tbody><tr>
 		<td>
 			<b>Requirements for volunteers:</b><br>
-			Assist to engage residents in the activity, decorate the dining hall , celebrate birthday with seniors and able to converse in at least 2 languages
+			<br> a) Assist to engage residents in the activity, decorate the dining hall , celebrate birthday with seniors and able to converse in at least 2 languages
+			<br>b)	Min.
+Age: 18
 		</td>

 	</tr>
 </tbody></table>